 GeneCards Summary for AVPR2 Gene

 AVPR2 (Arginine Vasopressin Receptor 2) is a Protein Coding gene.
-Diseases associated with AVPR2 include neonatal candidiasis and nephrogenic syndrome of inappropriate antidiuresis.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include vasopressin receptor activity.
+Diseases associated with AVPR2 include nephrogenic syndrome of inappropriate antidiuresis and diabetes insipidus, nephrogenic.
+Among its related pathways are Signaling by GPCR and Infectious disease.
+GO annotations related to this gene include G-protein coupled receptor activity and vasopressin receptor activity.
 An important paralog of this gene is AVPR1B.

 UniProtKB/Swiss-Prot for AVPR2 Gene

 Receptor for arginine vasopressin.
 The activity of this receptor is mediated by G proteins which activate adenylate cyclase.
 Involved in renal water reabsorption.

 Vasopressin receptors are a group of G-protein-coupled receptors that mediate vasoconstriction, antidiuresis and ACTH release.
 They are currently divided into three subtypes, V1A, V1B and V2 and are closely related to oxytocin receptors (OT).